 Enable Application Insights Profiler for your application

-Profiler works with .NET applications that are deployed on the following Azure services.
-Specific instructions for enabling Profiler for each service type are in the links below.
+Profiler works with .NET applications deployed on the following Azure services.
+View specific instructions for enabling Profiler for each service type in the links below.

 If you've enabled Profiler but aren't seeing traces, check our Troubleshooting guide.

 How to generate load to view Profiler data

 For Profiler to upload traces, your application must be actively handling requests.
 You can trigger Profiler manually with a single click.

 Suppose you're running a web performance test.
 You'll need traces to help you understand how your web app is running under load.
 By controlling when traces are captured, you'll know when the load test will be running, while the random sampling interval might miss it.

 Generate traffic to your web app by starting a web performance test

 If you've newly enabled Profiler, you can run a short load test.
 If your web app already has incoming traffic or if you just want to manually generate traffic, skip the load test and start a Profiler on-demand session.

 Start a Profiler on-demand session

 From the Application Insights overview page, select Performance from the left menu.